phytonics/ThreeBody/README.md

 **Prannaya + Yuan Xi**: Get the data, clean up the data, and figure out binary star system light curve patterns (essentially data preprocessing)

-**Vikram**: Using the patterns, filter out the binary and exoplanet systems
+**Vikram**: Using the patterns, filter out the binary and exoplanet systems, but also apply many signal processing algorithms.
+This can only start from 2 August... so um yes.

 ### Links
 - [Kepler Mission Page](https://archive.stsci.edu/missions-and-data/kepler)